Ghada004/neighborhood-map-ghada/README.md

 1. Open the terminal
 2. `cd` Into the app directory
-3. type  `yarn install` to install app dependences, either commond is fine, depending on your preference.
+3. type  `yarn install` to install app dependences,
 4. typeor `yarn star`, to run app with develop mode, then you can type "http://localhost:3000" in your browser to use the app.
 5. The service worker is implemented only in the production build.